GeekyShacklebolt/pepper/README.md

 Please explore [endpoints.md](docs/endpoints.md) to understand endpoints request/responses.

-1. Once you create the page on facebook and get its `access_token` and `page_id`.
-Access endpoint `/api/page` and feed your facebook page credentials
+1. Once you create the page on facebook and get its `access_token` and `page_id`, then go the endpoint `/api/page` and feed your facebook page credentials

 2. Then create a messenger label by accessing the endpoint `/api/label`

-3. Send the list of PSIDs and a label identifier which you want to associate with them using endpoint `/api/psid`
+3. Send the list of PSIDs and a label identifier (which you want to associate with them) using endpoint `/api/psid`

 __NOTE__:
-Another version of the same API is available in branch [csv](https://github.com/GeekyShacklebolt/pepper/tree/csv) of this project that accepts PSID list from a `csv` file.
+An older version of the same API is available in branch [csv](https://github.com/GeekyShacklebolt/pepper/tree/csv) of this project that accepts PSID list from a `csv` file.

 ### Contributors

 [Shiva Saxena](https://github.com/geekyshacklebolt)